frappe/erpnext/erpnext/docs/user/manual/en/setting-up/integrations/dropbox-backup.md

 	</pre>
 </div>

-####Step 8: Click Save in the Dropbox Settings form before continuing!!!
+####Step 8: Click Save before continuing!!!

-####Step 9: After saving, click Allow Dropbox Access
+####Step 9: After saving, click "Allow Dropbox Access"

-After setting frequency and updating other details, make sure to click save and then click on `Allow Dropbox Access`.
-Upon clicking this, the Dropbox login page will open in the new tab.
+The Dropbox login page will open in the new tab.
 This might require you to allow pop-up for your ERPNext account.

 ####Step 11: Allow Dropbox Access